 Shopify: Best for Makers Ready to Grow Their Online Business

-Shopify is our top pick for the best ecommerce platform and with good reason.
-It is easy to set up and affordable for the creative maker who wants to jump-start their business and provides powerful selling tools to help them scale their online store.
+Shopify is our top pick for the best ecommerce platform and our best bet if you want to take your handmade business a step further.
+Shopify is easy to set up and affordable for the creative maker who wants to jump-start their business and provides powerful selling tools to help them scale their online store.

-Unlike Etsy, Shopify doesn’t have the advantage of tapping into a marketplace of customers who are ready to shop.
+Unlike Etsy, Shopify doesn’t have the advantage of tapping into a marketplace of customers ready to shop.
 Since Shopify doesn’t have the traffic and customer base Etsy provides, one needs to start from scratch and market an online store.
-Fortunately, Shopify has plenty of free built-in tools to help market one’s business.
+Fortunately, Shopify has plenty of free built-in tools, such as SEO tools and an email marketing app, to help market one’s business.

-Shopify doesn’t have a free plan, but offers a a free trial, no credit card required.
+Shopify doesn’t have a free plan but offers a three-day free trial with the option to extend it for $1 per month for three months.
 It also does not charge listing fees:

 - Paid plans: Starts at $39 a month